payi_instrument()

 log_prompt_and_response

-For sensitive applications, you can disable local prompt collection:
+For sensitive applications, you can disable prompt collection at the client side:

 from payi.lib.instrument import payi_instrument